bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 For deprecation purposes, a flag `--experimental_no_force_python` is introduced, which will later be renamed `--incompatible_no_force_python`.
 When enabled, it is an error to set the `--force_python` flag, set the `default_python_version` attribute, or read the `"force_python"` state in a `config_setting`.

 Strictly speaking, Python 3 support is currently marked "experimental" in documentation, so in theory we may be able to make these changes without introducing new incompatible and experimental flags.
 However these changes will likely affect many users of the Python rules, so flags would be more user-friendly.
 Bazel is also transitioning to a policy wherein all experimental APIs must be flag-guarded, regardless of any disclaimers in their documentation.

+The changes to `select()`-ing on the Python version are blocked by 1) completion of the implementation of feature flags, and 2) adding a mechanism to prohibit a given native flag from appearing in a `config_setting`.

 ## Changelog